 Hsu Statue: Louder!

-The Emperor's New Groove: In a weird inversion/subtle meta example, Kuzco is named after the historical capital of the Inca Empire, but the city's name is never mentioned in the show (though it would be in character).
+- The Emperor's New Groove: In a weird inversion/subtle meta example, Kuzco is named after the historical capital of the Inca Empire, but the city's name is never mentioned in the show (though it would be in character).
 He does plan on building "Kuzcotopia," though.
 Still a subversion because Kuzcotopia isn't a literal new city, but an awesome summer home.
 His palace is already this but to an even greater degree.

 Also, Bison Dollars.
 They'll be worth five British Pounds to a dollar once Bison kidnaps their Queen.
 Of course, trying to pass them off as currency before that happens wasn't particularly advisable....

 - Todd Spengo does this to an entire planet in the backstory of Mom and Dad Save the World.
 Whatever it was is lost to the sands of history, but he is proud to be the Emperor of Planet Spengo.

 - TRON: Legacy has TRON City as the setting of the main action.
 It's a subversion, though, since it was Kevin Flynn's idea, and Tron never was a dictator, more like a protector of the system.

 - In Back to the Future Part II, the Biff Tannen of 1985-A turns Hill Valley into a dystopian egopolis, complete with a casino/museum all about his life in this alternate timeline.